top of page

 -x, --index

-Recompress the output to the BGZF format (.gz or .bam extension). level specifies the BGZF recompression level from 0 (no compression) to 5 (best yet slowest compression).
+Controls the details of the re-compression of the output to gzip format (.gz or .bam extension). level specifies the gz-recompression level from 0 (no compression) to 5 (best yet slowest compression).
 The default level is 2.

-Use --bgzf=exact to instruct genounzip to attempt to re-create the same exact BGZF compression as in the original file.
-Whether genounzip succeeds in re-creating the exact same BGZF compression ratio depends on the compression library used by the application that generated the original file.
-See also: Compressing already-compressed files.
+--bgzf=exact to instruct genounzip to attempt to gz-recompress to the exact same gz-compression as the original file.
+Whether genounzip succeeds to do so depends on the gzip library used by the tool that created the original file.
+See Compressing already-compressed files.

 -u--prefix prefix